daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 Let's create our first graph.
 First, make sure you're using **Universal Render Pipeline** in your project - either select the URP template when creating the project or find it in the **Package Manager** (*Window->Package Manager*) - it's listed as "Universal RP".
 Right-click in the Project window and under *Create->Shader* there will be a handful of graph presets:

 - `2D Renderer`: contains `Lit` and `Unlit` graph presets for sprite renderers.
-As of Unity 2019.3, which I'm using, these are listed as experimental;
+As of Unity 2019.3, which I'm using, these are listed as experimental.
-- `Unlit Graph`: for materials which won't need to use lighting;
+- `Unlit Graph`: for materials which won't need to use lighting.
-- `PBR Graph`: stands for "physically based rendering", which means the material will using the lighting engine;
+- `PBR Graph`: stands for "physically based rendering", which means the material will using the lighting engine.
-- `VFX Shader Graph`: stands for "visual effects" and can be used to render large-scale particle effects on the GPU;
+- `VFX Shader Graph`: stands for "visual effects" and can be used to render large-scale particle effects on the GPU.
 - `Sub Graph`: acts a bit like a function - you can bundle together common sets of nodes into a sub graph, then use the sub graph as a node in a main graph.

 In this tutorial, we'll be using `PBR Graph`.
 Once you've created a graph, name it whatever you want then double-click it to open up the Shader Graph editor tab - you should see a single node called `PBR Master`.